CagkanYapar/Deployment1Tx/README.md

 Code for the paper:

-> **Learning Coverage- and Power-Optimal Transmitter Placement from Building Maps: A Comparative Study of Direct and Indirect Neural Approaches**
+> **Learning Coverage- and Power-Optimal Transmitter Placement from City Maps: A Comparative Study of Direct and Indirect Neural Approaches**
 > Çağkan Yapar

 ## Overview